dromologue/ContinuousTransformation/TechnicalWorkshop/Checklist.md

 - [ ] Monitoring and alerting is configured by automation to ensure we have full visibility of the estate

 ### Advanced infrastructure practices
-* We use resource schedulers like MESOS, Kubernetes and [Habitat](http://habitat.sh) to build auto scaling self organising topologies
+* We use resource schedulers like MESOS, Kubernetes and [Habitat](http://habitat.sh) to build auto scaling self organising topologies of middleware and application components and data.

 ### Basic Software Development practices